 #5 Repair Blistered Paint on Shower Ceilings

 This area gets a lot of heat and moisture that stresses paint finishes.
 Scrape off old paint and recoat, using a high-quality exterior-grade paint.
-Also, be sure everyone uses the bathroom vent when showering to help get rid of excess moisture.
+Also, be sure everyone uses the bathroom vent when showering to remove excess moisture.